Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Introduction

-We aim at analysing the long-scale properties of periodic structures described by the measures $\mu^\varepsilon,$ in the context of the system of equations of electromagnetism.
-More precisely, in what follows we analyse the asymptotic behaviour, as $\varepsilon\to 0$, of the solutions $u^\varepsilon$ to the vector problems
+We aim at analysing the long-scale properties of periodic structures described by the measures $\mu^\varepsilon,$ in the context of the Maxwell system of equations of electromagnetism, see {\it e.g.} \cite{Jackson}, \cite{Cessenat}.
+More precisely, in what follows we study the asymptotic behaviour, as $\varepsilon\to 0$, of the solutions $u^\varepsilon$ to the vector problems

 where $A$ is a real-valued $\mu$-measurable matrix function, assumed to be $Q$-periodic, symmetric, bounded and uniformly positive definite.
 The right-hand sides $f^\varepsilon$ are assumed to be divergence-free, in the sense that